khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Departures.md

 ## Chapter 3: Takeoff

 When handed off to the Tower Controller you will be expected to be ready for departure upon reaching the runway holding point.
-You must have cross checked your aircraft systems to ensure you have the correct departure setup.
+You must have cross-checked your aircraft systems to ensure you have the correct departure setup.

 It is good airmanship to ensure you have the next controllers frequency set in the standby frequency in your VHF system.